-Face to face teaching will take place for 7 hours per month, either as a day per month, or two evenings per month at Glyndŵr University's OpTIC Centre, St. Asaph Business Park, St. Asaph, or at the Plas Coch campus in Wrexham, with the student taking part in independent online learning, reading, written and practical tasks, and some scheduled online learning for the remaining weeks.
-However, it is recognised that some students may not be able to attend the face to face teaching due to work or family commitments.
-So to accommodate these students, additional research tasks and online exercises will be provided.
+Face to face teaching will take place for 7 hours per month, as a day per month, at Wrexham University's Plas Coch campus in Wrexham, with the student taking part in independent online learning, reading, written and practical tasks, and some scheduled online learning for the remaining weeks.
+However, it is recognised that some students may not be able to attend the face-to-face teaching due to work or family commitments.
+So, to accommodate these students, additional research tasks and online exercises will be provided.